mahbird/InkWeatherMini/README.md

 - rainlocation: Location of where the rainfall of last hour is displayed.
 Please refer to "locations.h" for the list of avaiable locations.

-- customtext: Any text you would like to display on the last line, though it can't show too many!

-- time24h: Display the last update time in 24h or a.m./p.m.

 - batterypin / nobattery: whether you are using ADCbatteryread, no need to change if you are using Firebeetle ESP32-C6